akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold watched with wet eyes, standing tall despite the pain in his chest.
 He would not lean on anyone today.

 When the wedding procession left the church porch, a plump white goose waddled ahead of them, neck stretched high, carrying itself like a queen.

+Bright, reedy piping of a symphonia joined the rhythmic thrum of a tabor, driving the heartbeat of the crowd.

 Someone in the crowd chuckled.